JavaScript is required

 • build their sense of identity

-• explore how they fit into the world around them
+• understand the world around them

 • learn how to communicate with others